firstline-idp/firstline-vue/README.md

 # Firstline Vue

+This library enables you to add authentication to your Vue app.

 ## Helpful resources

-- [Quick setup](https://docs.firstline.sh/quicksetup?tab=vue) - our guide for quickly adding login, logout and user information to a Vue app using Firstline.
+- [Quick setup](https://docs.firstline.sh/quicksetup/vue) - our guide for quickly adding login, logout and user information to a Vue app using Firstline.
-- [Vue sample app](https://github.com/firstline-idp/firstline-vue) - a full-fledged Vue application integrated with Firstline.
+- [Vue sample app](https://github.com/firstline-idp/sample-firstline-vue) - a full-fledged Vue application integrated with Firstline.
 - [Firstline docs](https://docs.firstline.sh) - explore our docs site and learn more about Firstline.

 ## Getting started

-### Setup Firstline Application & API
+### 1. Setup Firstline Application & API

-1. Follow the [Quick setup](https://docs.firstline.sh/quicksetup?tab=vue) to configure a Firstline Application.
+1. Follow the [Quick setup](ttps://docs.firstline.sh/quicksetup/vue) to configure a Firstline Application.
-2. Add a Firstline API as shown in [Secure API](https://docs.firstline.sh/secure-api?tab=vue).
+2. Add a Firstline API as shown in [Secure API](https://docs.firstline.sh/secureapi).

 **Important:** Don't forget to configure the Application URIs.

-### Installation
+### 2. Installation

 Using npm: